 This Day In Writing History

 On July 24th, 1802, the legendary French novelist Alexandre Dumas was born in the village of Villers-Cotterets, Aisne, France.
-He was half-black like his father, Thomas-Alexandre Dumas, who became a top general in Napoleon's army.
+He was half-black like his father, Thomas-Alexandre Dumas, a top general in Napoleon's army.

 When he publicly criticized Napoleon's military leadership, the emperor accused him of sedition.
 Thomas-Alexandre resigned from the army in disgust, and the ensuing scandal ruined the Dumas family.